 Alemany Corridor Safety Project

-With coordination and funding through the SFCTA’s Neighborhood Transportation Improvement Program (NTIP), Supervisor Safai has committed to identifying safety and accessibility improvements on Alemany Boulevard between Sickles Avenue to Rousseau Street.
+With coordination and funding through the SFCTA’s Neighborhood Transportation Improvement Program (NTIP), Supervisor Safai committed to identifying safety and accessibility improvements on Alemany Boulevard between Sickles Avenue to Rousseau Street.

 Segments of Alemany Boulevard are on the city's High-Injury Network or the 13 percent of streets that account for 75 percent of severe and fatal traffic collisions.
 Over a five-year period between October 2014 to September 2019, there were 145 reported injury collisions, of which one was fatal.
 A large majority, about 80 percent, involved collisions between vehicles.